purepelmen/JuiceOS-Kernel16/README.md

 ```

 ## How to run OS on Windows?
+First you need ro open `run.bat`, and there You must change the path to your `bin/os.bin` file.

-Just run `run.bat` file in the working directory.
+Then just run `run.bat` file in the working directory.

 :warning: **QEMU must be installed on Windows**